on this page

 Amputation items in Subgroup 12 of Group T8 are not subject to this rule.

-The total schedule fee for all surgical items is calculated by applying the MOR.
+You can calculate the total schedule fee for all surgical items by applying the MOR.
 That is:

 - 100% of the fee for the item with the highest schedule fee